kazuki-sf/ChatGPT_Extension/README.md

 2. Click the browser extension icon on the top right corner in your browser.
 Pin the extension if you want.
 3. Ask anything you want!

+## Notes

+According to OpenAI, ChatGPT is experiencing exceptionally high demand.
+They work on scaling our systems but I can't guarantee that ChatGPT keeps free and is open forever.

+## Credit

+All the credit goes to [OpenAI](http://openai.com/) and the teams behind ChatGPT!

-## Feedback
+## Feedback & Support

 If you have any questions or feedback about ChatGPT Extension, please reach out to me on [Twitter](https://twitter.com/kazuki_sf_).
+Also, I'm building Glasp, a social web annotation tool to build your own AI models to write, search, and summarize better.
+If you're interested, please check out [Glasp](https://glasp.co/ai-summary).